bjazmoore/Post2Page-Converter/README.md

 **WARNING: It is not required to close Publii when converting posts to pages but I highly recommend it.**

-Licensed MIT.
+**Always backup your site before converting posts to pages.**

 The author assumes no responsibility for issues, problems, lost data, etc for using this tool.
 Backup you site first!

+Licensed MIT.